 Mid-secondary transition at 14.
 Entry is at Year 10 rather than Year 7, which can suit students seeking a fresh start and a technical pathway, but it is a bigger social and academic change than a normal year-to-year move.

 Academic outcomes at GCSE level.
-Progress 8 of -1.29 and Attainment 8 of 29.6 are weak indicators, families should interrogate how the UTC is addressing progress and attendance, and how outcomes vary by pathway.
+Progress 8 of -1.29 and Attainment 8 of 25.7 are weak indicators, so families should interrogate how the UTC is addressing progress and attendance, and how outcomes vary by pathway.

 Curriculum trade-offs.
 A technical specialism brings depth and facilities that many schools cannot match, but it can also mean less breadth in some option areas than a large mainstream secondary.

 Sixth form headline data is limited.
-The published A-level grade distribution is not shown in the usual summary bands in the most recent dataset, so parents should ask for a clear breakdown across A-level, vocational and technical qualifications, and how those align to destinations.
+The published A-level grade distribution is not shown in the usual summary bands so parents should ask for a clear breakdown across A-level, vocational and technical qualifications, and how those align to destinations.

 South Devon UTC is best understood as a specialist technical route for 14–19 students who want learning to connect directly to engineering, health sciences and digital technology, supported by facilities such as engineering workshops, a simulated healthcare environment, and a dedicated sixth form zone.
 It will suit students who are motivated by practical work, employer-linked projects, and an explicit line of sight to apprenticeships, training or technical study.